 You will likely lose the right to file a lawsuit.
 Don’t wait — contact Munley Law immediately.

-What if I discovered the injury later?
+What if I discovered the injury after the statute had passed?

 You may still have time under the discovery rule, but this exception is limited.